Indian New Zealanders: History

 There were a number of Indian soldiers who served New Zealand, 17 are recorded to have served in WWI and WWII.
 The most well documented of these soldiers being Jagt Singh who served in Gallipoli during WWI.

 The late 1800s and early 1900s saw the first wave of migration of Indians arriving in the country.
 A number of them came directly to New Zealand but some came via Fiji and others via other British colonies such as Burma.
 A large number of these early migrants were Indian teenagers, mainly from Punjab and Gujarat.
 They were generally looked after by the Māori community, and tended to have unions with Māori women.

 Official policy in New Zealand to restrict non-European immigration resulted in difficulties for Indians to enter the country in the 1920s.
 Groups like The White New Zealand League, established in 1926, was opposed to both Chinese and Indian immigration because it was seen as a threat to the economic prosperity of European New Zealanders.
+In the beginning of the 20the century, Indians were classified as "race aliens", which legally barred from any public service occupation such as police or the army, and also were not receiving any pensions.
+Early Indian migrants consciously chose jobs in remote areas that did not interest Pākehā: cutting grass, processing flax and digging drains.
+The shared experience of discrimination facilitated solidarity between members of different castes.
+On the other hand, The Shop and Office Act of 1921 allowed all British subjects to own shops and businesses, so many Indians struggling to find other employment became business owners, especially in dairies.

-Racial tensions between local Indians and Pākehā/Europeans lasted for decades in Pukekohe.
+Racial tensions between local Indians and Pākehā lasted for decades in Pukekohe.
 Until the late 1950s, Indians there were excluded from barbershops, hair salons, bars, and balcony seats in cinemas, and could not join the local growers' association.
 At this time, a large number of Punjabi Sikhs, who often had farming experience, settled in the Waikato district and took up dairy farming.

 Before the 1970s it remained difficult for Indians not related to the earlier immigrants to enter New Zealand.
 However, a small number of Fijian Indians and Indian-descent refugees from Uganda arrived in the country.
 By the 1980s, the official attitude towards Asian immigration relaxed and an increased number of Indians arrived in New Zealand.